rl-language/4Hammer/README2.md

 * Generate an editor that can run in the browser.
 ![Editor image](imgs/editor.png)

 * Generate an agent to test and maximize the scenario’s score.
 In this case we can see that the agent, while learning to play the game, obtained a final score of 1.5 destroyed models.
+Notice that the player one is trying to remove as many enemy models as possible, and player two is activelly trying to prevnt player 1 to do so, it is not just playing at random, it is doing the best moves possible.
 ![Obtained reward](imgs/Reward.png)

 * Measure the important metrics, in this case we can then measure how many models are left in the target unit when the agent is playing.
 ![Models Left](imgs/ModelsLeft.png)

-In short, our technology requires only about 40 lines of code to perform an experiment that no other existing implementation can achieve.
+### Conclusion

+By empowering designers to automate crucial testing steps, tool-assisted game design dramatically shortens iteration cycles and frees up time for true creativity.
+Our Warhammer 40,000 demo is just one example: with just a few lines of code, we can ask—and answer—questions about balancing, strategy, and more.
+Imagine rapidly experimenting with new mechanics, gathering real data in moments rather than weeks, and refining your vision every step of the way.

+**This isn’t just a tool; it’s a new way to create games.** If you want to explore our Warhammer 40,000 example or learn how these techniques can transform your own projects, check out [the code here](https://github.com/drblallo/skirmish), or drop us a line at massimo.fioravanti@polimi.it.
+The future of game design is more accessible, more data-driven, and ultimately more fun—and we’d love to have you be part of it.